 Yet, asking children to accept some responsibility around the home is the only manner in which children learn to assume the daily responsibilities involved in participating in the community of a family.
 This is real-life preparation and, in my view, an essential skill that children need to be prepared for life.

 Often these same parents will attempt to teach their teenagers to begin to take some responsibility around the home, such as cleaning their room.
 What they quickly learn is that it is extremely difficult to start new habits with teens if they have not learned those habits during their younger years.
 It is critical to understand that simple participation by your children in the household allows them to learn (in small, but important ways) that there are many jobs that keep a home running.
 Their jobs may start out small, but their contribution can increase as the years go by.

 So, how can you effectively teach your children to become responsible around the home?
 Here’s the short-cut, the essentials:

 Make a decision about which chores or responsibilities your kids need to take on…and map it out for each day of the week.
 You can, or course, develop this with your kids…trying to work with their preferences, if possible.
 However, even if they don’t agree, make a firm decision about daily responsibilities.

-Write it down and have weekly plan.
+Write it down and have a weekly plan.
 Hang it up where everyone can see.
 Have everyone sign this.
 Then make your expectations clear about when and how these responsibilities are to be completed.

 Principle Two: Work, then play.